CSchoel/inamo/docs/src/index.md

 ## References

-<a name="ref1">[1]</a> S. Inada, J. C. Hancox, H. Zhang, and M. R. Boyett, “One-dimensional mathematical model of the atrioventricular node including atrio-nodal, nodal, and nodal-his cells,” Biophys.
+[^1]: S. Inada, J. C. Hancox, H. Zhang, and M. R. Boyett, “One-dimensional mathematical model of the atrioventricular node including atrio-nodal, nodal, and nodal-his cells,” Biophys.
 J., vol. 97, no. 8, pp. 2117–2127, 2009, doi: [10.1016/j.bpj.2009.06.056](https://doi.org/10.1016/j.bpj.2009.06.056).

-<a name="ref2">[2]</a> C. Schölzel, V. Blesius, G. Ernst, A. Goesmann, and A. Dominik, “Countering reproducibility issues in mathematical models with software engineering techniques: A case study using a one-dimensional mathematical model of the atrioventricular node,” unpublished, 2021.
+[^2]: C. Schölzel, V. Blesius, G. Ernst, A. Goesmann, and A. Dominik, “Countering reproducibility issues in mathematical models with software engineering techniques: A case study using a one-dimensional mathematical model of the atrioventricular node,” unpublished, 2021.